nowo-tech/ComposerUpdateHelper/docs/UPGRADING.md

   - Now, the script is compared using MD5 hash and updated if content differs on both `composer install` and `composer update`
   - This ensures you always have the latest version of the script

-#### Migration Notes
-- **No action required**: The script will be automatically updated on your next `composer update`
-- If you have custom modifications to the script, they will be overwritten
-- Consider committing your customizations to a separate script or fork if needed

-#### Breaking Changes
-- None

-### Upgrading to 2.0.9+

 #### Changed
 - **Refactored architecture**: The script has been split into a lightweight wrapper and a PHP processor
   - The script in your repo is now lighter (~396 lines vs ~971 lines, 59% reduction)